LuciannoJr/LuciannoJr/README.md

 <h2 align="left">Yo!
 I'm Luciano.
-I'm a software engineer, and I study about cloud, AI, development, and security.</h2>
+I'm a Cybersecurity and Cloud enthusiast exploring the power of Data Science to solve problems, including threat detection and digital forensics.
+My repositories include projects on security analytics.</h2>

 ###